sunriselayer/gitbook/learn/sr/README.md

 * Denom in the blockchain: `microSR`
 * Initial total supply: 1,000,000,000SR = `1_000_000_000_000_000microSR`

-## $SRG
+## $SSR

-$SRG token can be used for staking.
+$SSR token can be used for staking.
 The staked amount will be calculated as a voting power for the governance.

 ### Usecases

 #### Staking

-$SRG can be staked to the Sunrise network.
+$SSR can be staked to the Sunrise network.
 The staked amount will be calculated as a voting power for the governance.
 Furthermore, the rewards for stakers will be distributed in proportion to the staked amount.

 ### Inflation rate schedule